Sesame Garlic Ramen Stir-Fry

 Need a quick and easy weeknight meal?
 Look no further than this one-pan stir-fry noodle dish made with quick-cooking instant ramen noodles, tender chicken, and crisp snow peas in a savory sesame garlic sauce.

 Let’s talk ramen noodles.
 If you look in my pantry, you will always find these inexpensive, springy noodles.
 They cook fast and their curly texture is perfect for soaking up sauces.
-They make a great base for a quick weeknight stir-fry like this one.
+They make a great base for a quick weeknight stir-fry like this one or a delicious Easy Miso Ramen bowl.
 Add some sort of vegetable and protein, and it’s a complete, reasonably healthy dinner in under 30 minutes.
 The garlic, sesame sauce here is savory, sweet, and completely addictive.
 Here’s how it’s done!

 Sesame Garlic Ramen Ingredients

 - Garlic – Three cloves is perfect for us, but if you love garlic, feel free to add more.

 - Soy Sauce – I always test / use low-sodium soy sauce.
 If using regular soy sauce, add an extra teaspoon of brown sugar to help keep the salty/sweet balance.

 - Rice Vinegar – Don’t skip this.
 If you cook Asian-style dishes, this is a good staple to have.
 In a pinch, another vinegar (white wine or apple cider for example) would work, but the flavor won’t be as authentic.